JosephDebugger/portfolio-html-css/README.md

-# 👨‍💻 Joseph Dias – Full-Stack Web Developer
+# 👨‍💻 Joseph Dias – Software Engineer

 Welcome to my personal portfolio repository!
 I'm Joseph Dias, a passionate and experienced backend web developer with 2.5+ years of experience building software solutions using **PHP**, **Laravel**, **JavaScript**, and **MySQL**.
 I'm currently working in a software company and actively exploring new opportunities to grow and contribute to impactful projects.